bluebanquise/bluebanquise/collections/infrastructure/roles/dhcp_server/README.md

 the variable `dhcp_server` must be set to **true** in the related network configuration (note that if key do not exist, default is **true**).
 Refer to main Bluebanquise documentation, inventory structure, for more details, or/and see bellow example.

 Note also that dhcp role will use the `dhcp_unknown_range` if exist in network configuration.
 It defines the range of the subnet, for unregistered hosts.
-This Can be useful for temporary connections (laptops, etc) or to detect if an hardware is missing in the inventory.
+This can be useful for temporary connections (laptops, etc) or to detect if an hardware is missing in the inventory.

 By default, this role will try to use as much defined network settings as available.